 This supplement, though just as expensive as Pulse, is a from a trusted manufacturer - Old School Labs - who are best-sellers.

-Nitro Surge is a pre-workout supplement from Jacked Factory that makes a more pocket-friendly alternative to Legion Pulse.
+Nitro Surge is a supplement from Jacked Factory that makes a more pocket-friendly alternative to Legion Pulse.

 However, I noticed it gives me a bitter after taste after hours of using it and a greater thirst for water.
 Notwithstanding, an increased intake of water cancels both out.